archyyu/cyberServer/README.md

 # cyberServer
-a product used by cyberServer
+a product used by internet cafe

 This project use mysql as the database,but in the future version,i will change to sql server.

 This project also have a tiny httpServer,but only with limit functions,in the future i will instead it by a more functional httpServer.

-This project only has the server part,we also need the client part and the cashier part to make it useful to the cybercafe.In the future if i have the time,i will do it.
+This project only has the server part,we also need the client part and the cashier part to make it useful to the internet cafe.In the future if i have the time,i will do it.

 This project now is only available for the single cybercaffe,if you want use it in a chain of cybercoffes,sorry,you have to modify yourself,mybe in the futuer,i will provide this function if i have enough time.But donot trust me.